One Day in CalgaryAAA editors suggest these activities for a great short vacation experience.

 Courtesy of Vero Bistro Moderne

 There are plenty more dining options just north of the river in Kensington Village.
-The walkable district includes top spots like Vero Bistro Moderne (209 10th St. N.W.), serving contemporary Italian dishes; Modern Steak (107 10A St. N.W.), with beef from local Alberta ranchers; and Hayden Block Smoke & Whiskey (1136 Kensington Rd.), a lively barbecue joint with TVs and picnic-style seating.
+The walkable district includes top spots like Vero Bistro Moderne (209 10th St. N.W.), serving contemporary Italian dishes, and Hayden Block Smoke & Whiskey (1136 Kensington Rd.), a lively barbecue joint with TVs and picnic-style seating.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.